 It is really surprising that, in an interview with The Jewish News, Archbishop Welby, who is scheduled to visit Israel in June, now says he should have voted against a General Synod motion that endorsed the Ecumenical Accompaniment Programme in Palestine and Israel (EAPPI), which was passed by the Synod last year (News, 29 June 2012, Synod, 13 July 2012).

 EAPPI is a World Council of Churches (WCC) initiative established in 2002 in response to a call made by the Heads of Churches in Jerusalem, and Palestinian and Israeli NGOs.

 Its volunteers offer protection through a non-violent presence and observe and report any violations of human rights.
-Lynda MacInnes, a programme co-ordinator, speaks about this work in a short video.
+Lynda MacInnes, a programme co-ordinator, speaks about this work in a short video (2018, no longer available).
 More news and a list of partner churches and church-related organisations may be seen on the EAPPI website.